 Go to the Apple Developer Member Center website and select "Certificates, Identifiers & Profiles".

-On the left-hand side navigation bar, look for your project iOS App IDs in "iOS, tvOS, watchOS" > "Identifiers" > "App IDs".
+On the left-hand side navigation bar, click the "Identifiers" and look for your project.
 If your app is not on the list, you can click the "+" button to create a new app ID.
 If you need some help check out the Apple doc for further information.

-Click on your app to open the "Settings" menu, scroll down to the bottom, and click "Edit".
+Click on your app to open and scroll down to find the "Push Notifications" name.

 Let's start with development!
 Click "Create Certificate" under Development SSL Certificate to begin generating your cert.